wejn/trex-loadtest-viz/README.md

 ruby graph.rb *.json
 ```

-That will spit out `ltdata.js` as well as `index.html`.
+That will spit out graph as `index.html`.
 The rest needed
 files should be in the repo.

+For options please run the tool with `--help` to figure it out.

 ## Examples